Crisis 22

 His plan is essentially a scam, so Chichikov gives all kinds of reasons for why he wants to buy the souls — just as Putin gives all kinds of reasons for why he needs to invade Ukraine.
 Chichikov’s journey from landowner to landowner to buy souls forms the structural backbone of the novel, which in many ways resembles a picaresque journey — especially since it seems unlikely that Chichikov can really change his selfish character, despite all the sermonizing we hear in the final pages of Part II.
 (One characteristic of the picaresque novel is that the protagonist is a rogue who remains essentially the same throughout the novel).
 Likewise, it’s not clear if Putin will ever change, despite all his claims to moral principles.
 If you invade another country, and bomb it mercilessly for years, it’s very hard to maintain even the spectre of morality.

-While Gogol’s depiction of the way Chichikov sells his plan to landowners is at times uproariously funny — as I illustrate in 💰 Selling the Scheme — on this page and in ✒️ Literature & Subversion I’ll focus on some of the more nefarious parallels to Putin’s war in Ukraine, on the problem of the term Russian soul, and on Gogol’s place in relation to European literature and Bulgakov.
+While Gogol’s depiction of the way Chichikov sells his plan to landowners is at times uproariously funny — as I illustrate in 💰 Selling the Scheme (not yet online).
+In ✒️ Literature & Subversion I’ll focus on some of the more nefarious parallels to Putin’s war in Ukraine, on the problem of the term Russian soul, and on Gogol’s place in relation to European literature and Bulgakov.

 😵💫